dalthviz/gitbook-showcase/content/Chapter2.md

 2. **Project**, module for managing projects which have a series of users in different roles (administrator, configurator and/or modeler), in addition to a set of artifacts (for example, feature models).

-3. **Artifact**, for handling different models to edit and manage (models features and product configurations), entities that have a number of basic characteristics of validity and belonging to a particular project, which are accessed by connecting to the server that contains the solvers developed by the [TiCSW group](http://ticsw.uniandes.edu.co).
+3. **Artifact**, for handling different models to edit and manage (models features and product configurations are the ones currently supported).
+Each artifact belongs to particular project, and can be accessed by the users that have the corresponding permissions.
+Also, is processed using a conection to the serve that contains the solvers developed by the [TiCSW group](http://ticsw.uniandes.edu.co).

 4. **Directives**, for the management of the different directives that are used in the application for displaying models features (display and configuration).